alketshabani/blog/content/posts/LetsDefend/SOC164 - Suspicious Mshta Behavior.md.md

 {{< img src="/posts/LetsDefend/images/20221229200143.png">}}
 ```
-In order to find the binary we can use the monitoring tab, and you can see in the Event <br>image it is noted what the binary was.
-Also if you go to Endpoint Security and search<br> for `Roberto` machine and afterwards go to command history you will see:
+In order to find the binary we can use the monitoring tab, and you can see in the Event image it is noted what the binary was.
+Also if you go to Endpoint Security and search for `Roberto` machine and afterwards go to command history you will see:
 ```
 {{< img src="/posts/LetsDefend/images/20221229200554.png">}}